 Other critics felt that Michelangelo should have adhered more closely to the event as described in the Bible.
 They pointed out that Christ should be seated on a throne and that some of the drapery that appears to blow in the wind wouldn’t be possible, as the weather was supposed to stop on judgment day.

 The controversy continued to grow in the years following the fresco’s completion.
 This was only emphasized by the new reforms on religious art that the Council of Trent instated in 1563.
 In the official decree, anything “superstitious” or “lascivious” was to be avoided.
 And, unfortunately for Michelangelo, “the pictures in the Apostolic Chapel should be covered over, and those in other churches should be destroyed, if they display anything that is obscene or clearly false.”

-This meant that most likely after Michelangelo’s death, a painter went in and covered up visible genitalia with drapery.
+This meant that shortly after Michelangelo’s death, painter Daniele Da Volterra was hired to cover up visible genitalia with drapery.
 The work went on in stages, as the chapel needed to be used for official business at different points.
 Each intervention was, unfortunately, more aggressive than the last.
 In total, about 40 figures had drapery added and two figures were completely redone.
 Luckily, since the modifications were done in dry fresco, they were easier to remove.

 In fact, when the Sistine Chapel was restored in the 1990s, 15 coverings added after 1600 were removed.
 It was decided that the 16th-century modification should stay in place to help tell the history of the artwork.

 Today, art critics have been kinder to The Last Judgment.
 While some still balk at the bulky depiction of anatomy and clustering of figures, overall the work is still considered a masterpiece.